-It must be understood that access to communities plays a pivotal role in the ability to provide kerbside waste collection services and therefore the need for alternative methods of collection to be employed.
-The rural wards (Wards 7 and 9) have the lowest levels of access to refuse removal services (between 37% and 61% of households respectively) as reflected in the following map.
+It must be understood that access to communities plays a pivotal role in the ability to provide kerbside waste collection services.
+The rural wards (Wards 7 and 9) have the lowest levels of access to refuse removal.
+Illegal dumping is a continuous problem in most area in the municipality and is removed as identified or reported by community members.